Indigenous Linguistics & Cultural Heritage Ethics Policy

 A significant part of the Centre’s research is reliant on the participation of indigenous communities in Australia and the Asia Pacific, and actively contributes to the transmission and safeguarding of important cultural, linguistic and historical information.
 The Centre recognises the right of indigenous communities and individuals to maintain, control, protect and develop their traditional knowledge and cultural expressions, and the inherent ownership they have over this intellectual property.
 The Centre also recognises that communities and individuals within the region hold different views as to what these rights entail.
 Research conducted by Centre staff and students at the collaborating institutions is subject to approval by the respective institutional human research ethics committees.
-These statutory committees review and approve research involving Indigenous people with specific reference to Values and Ethics: Guidelines for Ethical Conduct in Aboriginal and Torres Strait Islander Health Research (NHMRC 2003), and The Australian Institute of Aboriginal and Torres Strait Islander Studies Guidelines for Ethical Research in Australian Indigenous Studies (AIATSIS 2012), plus the National Statement on Ethical Conduct in Human Research (NHMRC, ARC, AVCC 2007) and ask researchers to consider expectations in Keeping Research on Track (NHMRC 2006).
+These statutory committees review and approve research involving Indigenous people with specific reference to Values and Ethics: Guidelines for Ethical Conduct in Aboriginal and Torres Strait Islander Health Research (NHMRC 2003), and AIATSIS Code of Ethics for Aboriginal and Torres Strait Islander Research (AIATSIS 2021), plus the National Statement on Ethical Conduct in Human Research (NHMRC, ARC, AVCC 2007) and ask researchers to consider expectations in Keeping Research on Track (NHMRC 2006).
 However, the CoE acknowledges that simply adhering to institutional requirements does not entail an ethical outcome, and we endorse the NHMRC’s statement that it “is possible for researchers to ‘meet’ rule-based requirements without engaging fully with the implications of difference and values relevant to their research.
 The approach advanced in these guidelines is more demanding of researchers as it seeks to move from compliance to trust.”
 (NHMRC 2003: 4)

 In addition, the Centre recognises the important contribution of the guidelines developed by The Australia Council for the Arts on Indigenous Protocols for Producing Indigenous Australian Music, Writing, Visual Arts, Media Arts and Performing Arts (2007).
 These are especially relevant with regard to such materials as indigenous stories and song performances recorded in the course of CoEDL research.
 We will always assert the moral rights of performers in collections of material produced by the Centre.
 We suggest using the Traditional Knowledge (TK) Commons licence system (International Development Law Organization 2009) as an addition to Creative Commons for licensing the use of records created by researchers and speakers.